-This article will provide you with a comprehensive overview of how to write a loan agreement and will cover the following:
+This article will provide you with a comprehensive overview of how to write a loan agreement by covering the following key points:

 What is a loan agreement?

-What are the different types of loan agreement?
+What are the different types of loan agreements?

 Why have a loan agreement?